I-2-4-15.Request for Hearing Not Timely Filed

 If, after developing the issue, the ALJ finds there is insufficient evidence or information to determine whether the claimant had good cause for untimely filing, see HALLEX I-2-0-60 D.

 C. Evaluating Good Cause

 When an HO receives an untimely filed RH, the ALJ will use the procedures in HALLEX I-2-0-60 to evaluate good cause.

 The ALJ will incorporate as exhibits in the claim(s) file all documents used to evaluate good cause.
 This documentation includes any available documents relating to the date the claimant or appointed representative mailed the RH, such as the postmarked envelope used to mail the RH.

-If the ALJ determines that the claimant had good cause, the case will then proceed to workup.
-The ALJ will proceed with the actions necessary to complete the record and issue a decision.
+When the ALJ finds that the claimant established good cause for an untimely filing, HO staff and the ALJ will proceed with the actions necessary to complete the record and issue a decision.